ian-barnes/ian-barnes.github.io/index.md

 I am married to Céline Claustre, a wonderful French school teacher who lives in Gif-sur-Yvette, near Paris.
-In late 2018 I plan to move to France to be with her, and will be looking for employment in the Paris area, preferably on the south or west side.
+In late 2018 I plan to move to France to be with her, and will be looking for employment not too far from Gif.